Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies

-To evaluate GEMM CIL, we execute 8-way M-sharded GEMM in concurrence with RCCL~\cite{rccl} all-gather or DMA-based all-gather and report slowdowns as compared to 8-way M-sharded GEMM.
-In this case as DIL is already baked into GEMM execution, slowdown observed is purely attributed to contention between GEMM and communication.
+To evaluate GEMM \cil, we execute 8-way M-sharded GEMM concurrently with RCCL~\cite{rccl} or DMA-based all-gather and report the slowdown relative to isolated execution.
+In this case, as DIL is already baked into GEMM execution, slowdown observed is purely attributed to contention between GEMM and communication.

-\textbf{Observations:} We depict CIL for GEMM in Figure~\ref{fig:ficco_cil} (left).
+\textbf{Observations:} We depict \cil for GEMM in Figure~\ref{fig:ficco_cil} (left).
 We first observe that, DMA-based communication causes far lower CIL than traditional GPU core-driven communication (RCCL) in all cases.
-This is expected as DMAs eliminate compute interference and reduce memory interference.
+This is expected as DMAs eliminate compute interference and reduce memory interference~\cite{Conccl}.
 While clean correlations as in DIL are not as evident for CIL, we observe that CIL generally increases as static memory traffic (\textbf{\mt}) for GEMM increases ( calculated as \textit{MK + NK + MN} for a MNK GEMM).
 This is so as memory sub-system interference increases with larger GEMM memory traffic.
-We also evaluate the CIL for shard-based overlap (omitted for space reasons) and observe a geomean CIL of 1.07$\times$ as opposed to CIL geomean of 1.11$\times$ with \OPNAME.
+We also evaluate the CIL for shard-based overlap (omitted for space reasons) and observe a geomean \cil of 1.07$\times$ slowdown as opposed to geomean \cil of 1.11$\times$ with \OPNAME.